chironjit/single-gpu-passthrough/README.md

 - I wrote this guide as a note for myself, but also to help anyone in a similar situation.
 It has been culled from different passthrough guides (see Credits).

-- Please note that there are more comprehensive guides available (see Credits) for you to follow and learn about GPU passthrough, as well as doing it on different hardwares, OS (even if the base distro is the same) and different boot environments (GRUB vs systemd for example).
+- Please note that there are more comprehensive guides available (see Credits) for you to follow and learn about GPU passthrough, as well as doing it on different hardwares, OSs (even if the base distro is the same) and different boot environments (GRUB vs systemd for example).

 - This method will shut down your display manager and make your host lose its session even if you have more than one GPU.
-I have tried every other means of passthrough guide available and only this one works for me specifically currently.
-All guides I have seen have lead me to belive that you can't unbind your GPU from the display manager without shutting down the display manager.
+I have tried every other passthrough guide available and only this one works for me specifically.
+All guides I have seen have lead me to believe that you can't unbind your GPU from the display manager without shutting down the display manager.

 - Some may notice that I have a second graphics card in my system.
 It is used to power my second monitor.
 However, due to the age of the card, it is not possible to utilise this as the primary card for the Linux system.
 It should make no difference on being able to passthrough your main card.

+- I am using the default display manager that comes with Pop OS (Gnome Display Manager).

+- This may also work if you have an integrated GPU with an Nvidia dedicated GPU or an Optimus setup but your mileage may vary

 ## Credits

 Credits always end up in the bottom of a guide, but I have to note that in this case, everything I am about to write here has been culled from other guides.
 The reason for writing this guide is that each of the guides have some end result which did not neatly match mine, and I'm adding my bit to improve the experience for others.
 That said, credits go to these sites / persons:

-1. <b>Bryan Steiner and his excellent [GPU Passthrough Tutorial](https://github.com/bryansteiner/gpu-passthrough-tutorial)</b> <br />This gets first mention as it was the guide that got me thinking I could do this (oh boy!).
+1. <b>Bryan Steiner and his excellent [GPU Passthrough Tutorial](https://github.com/bryansteiner/gpu-passthrough-tutorial)</b> <br />This gets the first mention as it was the guide that got me thinking that I could do this (oh boy!).
 It was elegently written and well documented.
-Unfortunately one factor I realised (too late) is that Bryan does not use his NVidia GPU for video output, and only has it set to compute.
+Unfortunately one factor I realised (too late) is that Bryan does not use his Nvidia GPU for video output, and only has it set to compute.
 This is a small but very key factor - if you use your card for video output, you will not be able to unbind the GPU if you use his method (at least I couldn't).
 This is however still the most thorough and succint guide and most of the non-GPU sections are actually culled from his guide.

 2. <b>[Heiko Seiger](https://heiko-sieger.info/)'s guides at his blog</b><br />Heiko Seiger's guides just work.
 The guides are great as he walks you through passing through the GPU by removing it from the host OS and reserving it for the guest (VM).
-There are also pictures of bios settings, etc that will help you through the way.
+There are also pictures of bios settings etc. that will help you through the way.
 The only reason why this does not work for me is that all the resources are reserved and cannot be used by the host, which is not possible for me.

 3. <b>Joe Knockenhauer's [Single GPU Passthrough](https://github.com/joeknock90)</b><br />I used his single GPU passthrough setup to guide to finally get this working.
 All the GPU passthrough scripts are basically from his guide.